Jerome Ringo: National Wildlife Federation

 "The single greatest issue for me as an environmentalist is climate change," Ringo told Mother Jones in 2005.

-Ringo envisions a new movement in environmentalism, where everyone becomes involved in planning for the future together.
-He believes that real success, in energy security, public health, environmental protection and social justice, will come when environmentalists are united and empowered to meet as equals with corporate interests.
+Ringo envisioned a new movement in environmentalism, where everyone becomes involved in planning for the future together.
+He believed that real success, in energy security, public health, environmental protection and social justice, will come when environmentalists are united and empowered to meet as equals with corporate interests.

 Zoetic Global

-Mr. Ringo founded Zoetic Global to address issues such as energy security in the developing world.
+Ringo founded Zoetic Global to address issues such as energy security in the developing world.

-Zoetic secured a Power Purchase Agreement with Ghana in January 2016.
-He has promoted hydrokinetic technology to ministers and leaders of countries throughout Africa, Asia and Latin America.
+Zoetic secured a power purchase agreement with Ghana in January 2016.
+He promoted hydrokinetic technology to ministers and leaders of countries throughout Africa, Asia and Latin America.